Skipper Bowles: Early life

 Hargrove Bowles Jr. was born on November 16, 1919, in Monroe, North Carolina.
 His father was a banker.
 When the bank he managed closed during the Great Depression, the Bowles family moved to Greensboro.
 Hargrove completed high school in Monroe, earning the nickname "Skipper" while he managed the school's football team.
 While in Monroe he befriended future politician Jesse Helms.

 Bowles enrolled at the University of North Carolina at Chapel Hill in the 1937 fall semester and briefly lived as a roommate of Terry Sanford.
 While a student he worked in a dining hall before becoming a manager of a clothing store in downtown Chapel Hill.
-Bowles also led a dance band in which he played the trumpet, wason the university's honor council, and was a staff member of the student humor magazine, The Buccaneer.
+Bowles also led a dance band in which he played the trumpet, was on the university's honor council, and was a staff member of the student humor magazine, The Buccaneer.
 Involved in student politics, he was class president during his sophomore year.
 He left the university one semester before getting a degree to attend a school on insurance run by the Hartford Accident & Indemnity Company in Hartford, Connecticut.
 In 1941 he returned to Greensboro and married Jessamine Boyce.
 He had four children with her.
 He served in the United States Army from 1943 to 1945, being discharged at the rank of corporal.